Program132/TextGameEngine/doc/Engine.md

 # Description

-The main class which contain objects, parameter for your game, etc.
+The main class which contains objects, parameter for your game, etc.

-You can set size of your game, add objects, remove objects, the character for the background.
+You can set the size of your game, add objects, remove objects, the character for the background.

 # Constructor